 Teachers do so much to help students learn and make a positive difference in their lives.
-Their caring presence has reassured students and their families that learning can continue in the midst of a pandemic, even as so much else is changing.
-Often teachers never know what kind of influence they have had on their students.
+However, news of teacher shortages and contentious school board meetings reveal that careers in education can be difficult and thankless.
+Often teachers never know the positive influence they have on their students.

-In honor of Teacher Appreciation Week (May 3-7, 2021) we have curated some podcasts featuring teachers making a difference and students thanking teachers for all they have done.
+In honor of Teacher Appreciation Week (May 2-6, 2022) we have curated podcasts featuring teachers making a difference and students thanking teachers for all they have done.
 Enjoy listening to these stories and know that teachers’ dedication does not go unnoticed!

 Kobe Bryant’s high school English teacher had a profound influence on the basketball star; in fact, he even called her his “muse.”
 Listen to hear about the positive and lasting impact this teacher made on Kobe and how her voicemail inspired him before big games.